Search Integration And The Panl Response Object

 2. Invert the sorting option (i.e. if the sort order is ascending, change it to descending, and vice versa)

-3. Clear all of the sorting options
+3. Clear all sorting options

 Rendering the Initial Sorting Options